olli991/mib-std2-pq-zr-toolbox/README.md

 ## Requirements
 - Read the entire readme
 - At least 1 healthy set of brains
-- An MIB2 STD by Technisat with navigation.
-It will not work ob MIB2 High or Delphi units!
+- A MIB2 STD by Technisat with navigation.
+It will not work on MIB2 High or Delphi units!
 - 1 empty, FAT32 formatted SD card, with enough space.
 Everything bigger than 1GB is fine
 - Some place to save your backups
-- Diagnostic software to activate developer mode on the unit to get acces to the GreenMenu
+- Diagnostic software to activate developer mode on the unit to get access to the GreenMenu

 ## Optional requirements
 - Python 3, if you want to extract/compress graphics containers (boot/mcf)